SALT-Lab-Human-AI/project-check-point-1-aidee/reflections/Hu_Qiran.md

 ### Key Insights

-The dual memory architecture represents a sophisticated approach to personalization that distinguishes between persistent student characteristics and session specific context.
+The dual memory architecture represents a sophisticated approach to personalization.
 Long term memory maintains stable attributes such as topic mastery levels, common misconceptions, and preferred learning styles.
 Meanwhile, working memory tracks the current problem state and recent interactions.
-This framework enables the system to provide both strategically informed guidance based on historical patterns and tactically responsive support based on immediate context.
+This framework enables the system to provide both strategically informed guidance based on historical patterns and detailed responsive support based on context.

 The choice of GraphRAG over traditional vector based RAG for educational content retrieval reflects an important architectural decision.
 The graph structure more effectively represents the interconnected nature of mathematical concepts and their prerequisite relationships compared to standard vector embeddings.
 This structural advantage becomes particularly evident when the system needs to understand conceptual dependencies for course planning or proved contextually related explanations.